rafaelquintanilha/blog/src/pages/how-to-become-a-bad-developer/index.md

 lang: en-us
 ---

 The great mathematician Carl Jacobi once said *"Invert, always invert"*.
-He advocated that, by analyzing a problem backwards, one could uncover the best solution to it.
+He advocated that, by analyzing a problem backward, one could uncover the best solution to it.

 With that in mind, Berkshire Hathway's legendary partner Charles Munger gave a [terrific speech to the Harvard School](http://jameslau88.com/charlie_munger_on_invert_always_invert.htm) on how to *not* be successful.
 That made me think – how is the easiest way to become a *bad* developer?